CMoreno04/Jets/README.md

 * Utilized interface to include specific methods on individual classes.

 * Don't underestimate myself.
-I really thought that some of the stretch goals where unattainable, but really proved myself wrong there by accomplishing all of them.
+I really thought that some of the stretch goals where unattainable, but proved myself wrong by accomplishing all of them.